qigongcoder/C-Codility-Challenges/README.md

-# C-Codility-Challenges
+# Codility Challenges
-Here are answers to the Codility Lessons
+## Here are answers to the first 8 Codility Lessons